wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-node/fme-node-attributes.md

       </td>

       <td>
-        A hash of attributes to set.
+        A hash of multiple attributes you want to set for a user.
       </td>
     </tr>